JianmingChen121/KaminZZZ.github.io/_pages/about.md

 ---

 <p style="text-align:justify;">
 I received the Ph.D. degree in electrical and computer engineering from Oklahoma State University, Stillwater, USA in 2014.
 Before that, I got the B.E. degree in automation from the University of Science and Technology Beijing, China in 2008, and M.E. degree from Oklahoma State University, Stillwater, USA in 2011.
-I am currently an Associate Professor at the College of Computer Science, Sichuan University, Chengdu, China.
+I am currently a Professor at the College of Computer Science, Sichuan University, Chengdu, China.
 </p>

 <p style="text-align:justify;">